 Associate in Science (A.S.)

 From altering the genetic information of plants and animals to producing cells to create pharmaceutical products, the science of biotechnology is using cutting-edge technology and the basic ingredients of life to benefit society.
-Students can participate in what many consider to be the most important applied science of the 21st century through the biotechnology degree program at Finger Lakes Community College.
+Through the biotechnology degree program at FLCC, you will participate in what many consider to be the most important applied science of the 21st century.

-Biotechnology, an associate in science (A.S.) degree program, is designed to prepare students either to transfer to a four-year institution as a biotechnology or biology major or to develop marketable skills as they prepare to enter this dynamic job market.
+The A.S. biotechnology degree program is designed to prepare you for transfer into a four-year institution as a biotechnology or biology major.
+Additionally, the program intends to develop your marketing skills as you prepare for entrance into the job market.

 Skills and Methods: Courses in the program focus on skill development in the following areas: